Fleckism/SecurityPlus/SecurityPlus/5B Cryptographic Modes of Operation.md

 ## DIGITAL ENVELOPES AND KEY EXCHANGE

 **[[Symmetric]] [[encryption]] is the only practical means of encrypting and decrypting large amounts of data (bulk encryption),** but it is difficult to distribute the secret key securely.
 Public key cryptography makes it easy to distribute a key, but can only be used efficiently with small amounts of data.
 Therefore, both are used within the same product in a type of key exchange system known as a digital envelope or hybrid encryption.
-A [[digital envelope]] allows the sender and recipient to exchange a symmetric encryption key securely by using **public** (aka asymmetric) key cryptography:
+A [[digital envelope]] allows the sender and recipient to exchange a symmetric encryption key securely by using **public** (aka asymmetric) key cryptography:(Uses Both?)

 1. Alice obtains a copy of Bob's public key.
 2. Alice encrypts her message using a secret key cipher, such as [[AES]].
 In this context, the secret key is referred to as a _session key._